charles-wish-banner-gokr

 “It is the nature of the developed world to stray from ritual... but farming is the one ritual humanity will never be able to break away from.” -- Malcolm Cowley

 In India, farming and philosophy have walked hand-in-hand for millennia.
-As a matter of fact it would be fair to say that the South-Asian consciousness has refined the garden metaphor to the point which it not only reflects the terrestrial, but also the spiritual.
+As a matter of fact, it would be fair to say that the South Asian consciousness has refined the garden metaphor to reflect, not only, the terrestrial, but also the spiritual.
 As stated in the Krishi-Parashara: कृषी एक समर्पण - kṛṣī eka samarpana (farming is devotion).

 Where Tantra’s vast symbolism is found, the existential situation breaks down something like this: You are speech.
 You are being, consciousness, and bliss.
 You are integral with the non-dual cognizance eternal.
 From this perspective, we are all divinely related beings born into love, truth, and goodness, a condition that never changes.
-However, that doesn’t guarantee we always fully understand the depths of this situation or that we are always getting the most out of our existence.
-The heroic task at hand then becomes the activity of participating in furthering our realization of that which we already are and have always been; a course which can easily be compared to the challenges one faces when one sets out to till the earth and raise a bushel of crops.
+However, that doesn’t guarantee we always fully understand the depths of this situation, or that we are always getting the most out of our existence.
+The heroic task at hand then becomes the activity of participating in furthering our realization of that which we already are and have always been – an undertaking which can easily be compared to the challenges one faces when one sets out to till the earth and raise a bushel of crops.

-One thing about plants though is that the most resilient and abundant varieties don’t occur by just being fed what we would automatically assume as beneficial.
-Nitrates, water, oxygen, sunlight, these are all necessary to be sure.
-But, the healthiest strains in the flora kingdom would seem to arise by also being forced to evolve in harsher situations where they are often systematically deprived of such things.
-For these tough-love and technically complex reasons (and also just for the sheer labor intensiveness of it all) growing food (especially in America) has long been seen as man’s work; falsely justifying a role of inadequacy where farming and females are concerned… a “men grow it, women just cook it,” sort of take on things.
+One thing about plants is that the most resilient and abundant varieties don’t occur by being fed what we would assume is beneficial.
+Nitrates, water, oxygen, sunlight -- these are all necessary to be sure.
+But the healthiest strains in the flora kingdom arise by also being forced to evolve in harsher conditions, where they are often systematically deprived of such necessities.
+For these tough-love and technically complex reasons (and also just for the sheer labor intensiveness of it all), growing food, especially in America, has long been seen as man’s work, falsely justifying a role of inadequacy where females and farming are concerned – a “men grow it, women just cook it,” attitude.

-Rest assured nothing could be further from the truth.
-There is a ton of feminine energy present in the labor and complexities of farming and what’s more there is nothing Pollyanna or namby-pamby about it.
-Whether the soil is hard or soft, whether the field is damp or dry, whether the bees decide to defend their hives or pollinate… these happenings and inestimably more are all the realm of the Devi.
-Where classical Tantra is concerned, She is the doer and knower of all while the divine masculine is (more or less) the eternal watcher.
-Moreover, nothing in our gardens happens by chance.
-For the Buddhists & Jains the universal governor is primarily Karma, for the Brahmanists it’s primarily a Godhead, and for the Tantrika it’s often an interchanging convergence of both.
+Rest assured, nothing could be further from the truth.
+There is immense feminine energy present in the labor and complexities of farming, and there’s nothing “Pollyanna” or namby-pamby about it – regardless of how much misogyny the painters and writers of the Regionalist’s day (or any other time) may have subscribed to.
+Whether the soil is hard or soft, whether the field is damp or dry, whether the bees decide to defend their hives or pollinate, these happenings, and inestimably more, are all the realm of the Devi.
+Where classical Tantra is concerned, She is the doer and knower of all, while the divine masculine is, more or less, the eternal watcher.
+Moreover, nothing in our garden happens by chance.
+For Buddhists and Jains, the universal governor is primarily Karma; for Brahmanists, it’s primarily an abstract or personal Godhead; and for the Tantrikas, it’s often an interchanging convergence of all three.
 [9]

-In this sense everything we encounter in our agrarian efforts is chocked full of significance -- agreeable or otherwise.
-Whether the universe hands us a nettle or honeydew both mean something in regards to our positive growth.
-This is not to suggest that we don’t have a right to defend ourselves against hardship and reach for a bountiful harvest.
-But, if one finds oneself fearfully or angrily giving in to the challenges involved, then (at least from a Tantric point of view) one may want to reconsider how they’ve been interpreting what shows up in their metaphorical gardens and the role the Goddess plays in that.
+In this sense, everything we encounter in our agrarian efforts is full of significance – agreeable or otherwise.
+Whether the universe hands us a nettle or honeydew, both mean something in regards to our positive growth.
+This is not to suggest that we don’t have a right to defend ourselves against hardship and reach for a bountiful harvest, but if one finds oneself fearfully or angrily giving in to the challenges involved, then (at least from a Tantric point of view) one may want to reconsider how they’ve been interpreting what shows up in their metaphorical gardens, and the role the Goddess plays in that.

 * * *